Theatre / The Marriage of Figaro

 - Easily Forgiven: At the end, the Countess forgives her husband for trying to blackmail a young woman into having an affair with him.

-- With the exception of Don Giovanni, nearly all of Mozart's Operas end with the antagonist being unconditionally forgiven of any wrong-doing (though they usually never succeed in their attempts to do wrong, anyway).
+- With the exception of Don Giovanni and The Magic Flute, nearly all of Mozart's Operas end with the antagonist being unconditionally forgiven of any wrong-doing (though they usually never succeed in their attempts to do wrong, anyway).

 - Face–Heel Turn: Almaviva was a Romantic Hero who was passionately in love with Rosina in The Barber of Seville; in Marriage of Figaro he's the villain.
 No explanation is given for his new Jerkass persona.